C-Bone-UCL/CrystaLLM-pi/README.md

 - **Unconditional Generation**: Generate crystal structures from structural/composition priors
 - **Property-Guided Generation**: Generate crystal structures conditioned on target properties + structural priors
-- **Multiple Architectures**: Choose from PKV, Prepend, Slider, Raw conditional methods plus unconditional base model
+- **Multiple Architectures**: Choose from 4 different conditional methods plus unconditional base model
 - **Flexible Conditioning**: You can use any set of numerical properties to condition, and one of the models handles heterogeneous datasets (some propeerties are missing in the dataet but not others...)
 - **Evaluation of output structures**: Scripts for validity, uniqueness, novelty and stability metrics
 - **HuggingFace Integration**: Pre-trained models available on HF Hub